Exploiting Temporal Coherence for Multi-modal Video Categorization: Related Work

 In the context of multimodal modeling, different types of regularization approaches have been used, e.g., spatio-temporal regularization~\cite{Kundu2016CVPR}, self-regularization~\cite{lei2019fully}, etc. Temporal information has been studied in videos by different contexts, to understand how much temporal signals matter in video analysis~\cite{Huang2018CVPR}.
 Previous work also explores the use of temporal context using a fully connect neural network algorithm that introduces extra neurons~\cite{BeckerHinton92}.
 Temporal consistency has been studied in the context of detecting adversarial attacks in videos~\cite{Xiao2019ICCV}, or coming up with unsupervised embeddings of video frames~\cite{Wang2015}.
 Temporal coherence has also been used on unlabeled data to act as a regularizer for supervised tasks~\cite{MobahiCW09} --- in that case the model considered was CNN, while we have applied the principle of temporal coherence to multiple models (attention RNN, NetVLAD, Transformer), and also evaluated the performance of the temporally coherent versions of these models on a much larger-scale dataset compared to~\cite{MobahiCW09}.
 We also show how convolutional layers can be effectively used to enforce temporal coherence --- large scale deep neural networks for video classification have used convolutional layers effectively~\cite{Karpathy2014CVPR}, but not specifically to utilize them for temporal coherence enforcement.
+Note that we observe using prior initialization improves model performance, as has been seen too in other models~\cite{ghosh2016,papai2012}.
+We get the best performance when using temporal prior in the convolutional layers.

 We ran our experiments on a variant of the YouTube-8M dataset~\cite{abu2016youtube}, which we curated internally --- our approaches were able to beat this benchmark.
 The class hierarchy has been used effectively to define a hierarchical cross-entropy loss function~\cite{bertinetto2019making}, which we will explore in future work.
 Note that such feature-rich hierarchies have also been developed for accurate object detection and semantic segmentation~\cite{Girshick2014CVPR}.